Common furniture beetle

 The common furniture beetle or common house borer (Anobium punctatum) is a woodboring beetle originally from Europe but now distributed worldwide.
 In the larval stage it bores in wood and feeds upon it.
 Adult Anobium punctatum measure 2.7–4.5 mm in length.
 They have brown ellipsoidal bodies with a prothorax resembling a monk's cowl.

+The common furniture beetle is often confused with the drugstore beetle and cigarette beetle due to their similar appearance.
+The common furniture beetle can be distinguished from these other species by their lack of antennae as well as darker prothorax.

 Life cycle

 The female lays her eggs in cracks in wood or inside old exit holes, if available.
 The eggs hatch after some three weeks, each producing a 1 mm long, creamy white, C-shaped larva.
 For three to four years the larvae bore semi-randomly through timber, following and eating the starchy part of the wood grain, and grow up to 7 mm.
 They come nearer to the wood surface when ready to pupate.
 They excavate small spaces just under the wood surface and take up to eight weeks to pupate.
 The adults then break through the surface, making a 1 mm to 1.5 mm exit hole and spilling dust, the first visible signs of an infestation.
 After they emerge, the adults do not feed; they find mates, reproduce, and die.